-Wisconsin column Nonresidents - Nonresident individuals conducting business within and without Wisconsin are taxed only on income derived in Wisconsin.
+Wisconsin column Nonresidents - Nonresident individuals conducting business within and outside Wisconsin are taxed only on income derived in Wisconsin.
 The apportionment method must be used to determine income subject to tax unless the department gives permission to use separate accounting.
 Under this method, a business shows all income and deductions attributable to the business and assigns a part to Wisconsin based on an apportionment percentage.
-For detailed instructions, go to the Common Questions on the department's website at revenue.wi.gov/faqs/index.html, click on the link for "Individuals" and then "Part-Year and Nonresidents."
-Part-year and full-year residents -figure the income or loss from business in and outside Wisconsin while a Wisconsin resident.
+For detailed instructions, go to the Common Questions on the department's website at revenue.wi.gov/Pages/FAQS/pcs-npr.aspx.
+Partyear and full-year residents - figure the income or loss from business in and outside Wisconsin while a Wisconsin resident.
 Combine with that figure the income or loss apportioned to Wisconsin while a nonresident.